Order your very own Heirloom Art PIECE!

 And as it turns out, those little items were and continue to be the basis for my highly textured, acrylic-painted, up-cycled artwork.

 Working on these paintings causes me to experience a completely different creative process than when I am painting realistically.
 Perhaps one reason is that there is no finished image for reference.
-The process is more creatively genuine, it's more "me" because:
+The process is more creatively genuine, it’s more “me” because it allows me to express my love for texture, colour and spontaneity while recycling things instead of throwing them out.

 All this keeps drawing me back to the endlessly interesting miscellaneous drawers of life.